Getting Rid of Bees Near Your Home

 If they can be safely removed, the beekeeper may be glad to give them a home.
 However, do realize that anytime a beekeeper brings home a wild swarm they are taking the risk of bringing home bee pests and disease.
 Don’t expect the beekeeper to pay you for them.

 Too often, bees are living in the wall or roof of your home.
-This type of bee removal usually calls for professional assistance.
+Getting rid of bees inside walls calls for professional assistance.
 You may find an area beekeeper that specializes in this service – called a “cutout”.

 Cutouts can be quite expensive.
 Shop around for the best prices in your area.
 Also be sure to have a clear understanding of exactly what the removal specialist is going to do for you.

 If they remove the nest, will they also replace any damage done to your home to access them?
-Most are able to repair the wall and have some carpentry skills.
+Most are able to repair the wall and have some carpentry skills but this needs to be discussed first.

 When you are experiencing a problem with bees, first consider if it is a temporary problem that you can live with or one that needs immediate attention.
-If you want to keep bees away from a swimming pool, that is a temporary issue.
+A swarm usually moves on in a few days.